aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_insertcurfilepath.md

 ## InsertCurFilepath        --  copy/insert path of currently edited buffer

 ## Desc
-copy/insert path of currently edited buffer
+* autocomplete filepaths
+* autocomplete the path of the currently-focused buffer into the buffer itself (for cutting and pasting filepaths)
+* autocomplete any arbitrary filepath on the local system

 ## See also
 * href="http://stackoverflow.com/q/1919492/42223"